YashinN/event_pro/README.md

 1. Usability.
    - Simple UI design.
    - Prompts when functions are completed eg: added event.
-   - Seperate app functions by pages.
+   - Separate app functions by pages.

 2. Reliability.
-  - All user input for event creation will processed and validated to mitigate end user errors.
+  - All user input for event creation will be processed and validated to mitigate end-user errors.
-  - Currently no database backup in place.
-Should the need arise MongoDb service can easily be upgraded to accomodate backup procedures.
+  - There is currently no database backup in place.
+Should the need arise, the MongoDB service can easily be upgraded to accommodate backup procedures.

 4. Performance.
-   - App will iniitally run locally for best performance.
+   - The App will initially run locally for best performance.
-   - South African MongoDb cloud server will be used, better performance for local use.
+   - A South African MongoDB cloud server will be used for better performance for local use.
-   - Should app usage increase database can easily be scaled and upgraded to a better performing tier.
+   - Should app usage increase, the database can easily be scaled and upgraded to a better-performing tier.

 5. Security.
-   - Database security is handled by MongoDb and it's data encryption procedures.
+   - Database security is handled by MongoDB and its data encryption procedures.
    - All user passwords will be hashed.
-   - JWT authenitcation will be used for secure user authentication via tokens.
+   - JWT authentication will be used for secure user authentication via tokens.

 6. Design Constraints.
    - App will only be designed for tablet and desktop screen sizes.